damofknowledge/code-samples/README.md

 # Code Samples

-Selected pieces of work from recent projects
+Selected pieces of work from recent projects.
+Learn more at <http://www.damofknowledge.com/>.

 ## Flight Search Results